miso-lims/miso-lims/docs/_posts/2016-01-11-installation-guide.md

 jdbc:mysql://localhost:3306/lims?autoReconnect=true&zeroDateTimeBehavior=convertToNull&useUnicode=true&characterEncoding=UTF-8
 ```

-If you encounter errors migrating the database, make sure that you are using the recommended version of Flyway (see above).
+If you encounter errors migrating the database, make sure that you are using the recommended version of Flyway (see
+[Prerequisites](#prerequisites)).
 There are known issues with using newer Flyway versions with the MISO migrations.
+As Flyway has changed their checksum calculations in newer versions and we don't want to break completed migrations
+for existing users, there are no plans to support newer versions of Flyway at this time.

 # Monitoring